lsaravia/MetawebsAssembly/MetawebsAssembly.md

 #### Motifs

 We consider here four of thirteen possible three-species subnetworks: the tri-trophic chain, omnivory, apparent competition, and exploitative competition motifs (Figure 1).
-These are the only motifs present in all the networks analysed in the present study.
+These are the only motifs present in all networks analysed here.
 We compared the frequency of these motifs to 1000 null model networks as previously described.
 We calculated the 99% confidence interval and the z-score of motif counts using the equation:

 $$z_i=\frac{N_{obs} - N_{null}}{\sigma_{null}}$$